JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 JEE Main 2026 April 7 Shift 2 B.Arch Paper Student Reactions & Feedback

-Once Paper 2A concludes at 6 PM, we will update this section with initial student reactions and feedback on the paper.
-We will find out if the paper was easy, tough, or moderate.
-Students’ comments on which is the toughest shift and which is the easiest will be discussed here.
+Once Paper 2A concluded at 6 PM, this section has been updated with initial student reactions and feedback on the paper.
+It was observed that the overall paper was moderate in difficulty.
+Students’ comments on the toughest and easiest shifts have also been noted based on their responses.

 JEE Main 2026 April 7 Shift 2 B. Plan Paper: Student Reactions & Feedback

-After the B. Planning (Paper 2B) exam finishes at 6 PM, this section will be updated with early student responses.
-The initial impression and overall reaction of the paper and each section will be discussed once the paper is finished.
-Our experts will communicate with the students outside the centre and analyse whether candidates perceived the exam as easy, moderate, or challenging.
-We will also provide insights on the most and least difficult shifts based on feedback.
+After the B. Planning (Paper 2B) exam finished at 6 PM, this section has been updated with early student responses.
+The initial impression and overall reaction of the paper and each section have been discussed.
+Experts interacted with students outside the centre and analysed that most candidates perceived the exam as easy to moderate.
+Insights on the most and least difficult shifts have also been drawn based on feedback.

 JEE Main 2026 Session 2 Exam April 7 Shift 2 Question Paper PDF